 How to install Python libraries

 In essence, Python libraries are collections of pre-packed functions and methods that allow you to perform many actions without writing everything from scratch.
 Libraries are an integral part of software development.
-The most commonly used way to install Python libraries is by using pip, Python's package-management system.
+The most commonly used way to install Python libraries is by using pip

-Use the pip install command followed by the library name.
-For example, to install the requests library, you would type pip install requests.
+- Use the pip install command followed by the library name.
+For example, to install the

 Easy, right?
 Now that you have the necessary basic knowledge let’s understand the Python libraries that make the language such a powerful and popular choice for web scraping.